Frijol/climate-change/GLOSSARY.md

 ## broadcast irrigation
 flooding the land or using sprinklers to distribute water over a large area (as opposed to more focused and efficient drip irrigation) [Diamond, 401][Diamond]

+## BSER
+best system of emission reduction

+## CAA
+Clean Air Act

 ## CAES
 Compressed air energy storage

+## CAIR
+Clean Air Interstate Rule (2005): cap & trade for sulfur dioxide and nitrogen oxides in the United States.
+Replaced by the CSAPR.

 ## calcifiers
 organisms that build shells or external skeletons, or for plants, internal scaffolding built from calcium carbonate